Most Coronavirus Patients Recover, Still Anxiety, Fear Loom

 “It’s like being a prisoner," he said.
 “You pace, you worry, you fret, you imagine all sorts of things.
 You have no control.”

-Greg Yerez said that he and his wife, who have since been released from the hospital, plan to go to counseling to work through the mental stress they experienced.
+Greg Yerex said that he and his wife, who have since been released from the hospital, plan to go to counseling to work through the mental stress they experienced.

 Fellow cruise passenger Rebecca Frasure knows how they feel.